gastonlucca/Gaston-Portfolio/README.md

 BI & Data Analytics Portfolio

-**Senior Data Product Owner · Business Intelligence & Analytics Solutions**
+**Data Product Manager · Business Intelligence & Analytics Solutions**
 🧑‍💼 Freelance · Available for remote & onsite engagements

 ## 👋 Hi, I'm Gaston Lucca.
 I'm a Business Intelligence and Data Analytics professional specialising in designing, delivering, and scaling analytics and BI platforms.
 With over X years of experience, I help organisations turn data into actionable insights — from data pipelines to dashboards, from stakeholder strategy to delivery.